jian-hua-he/DistributedCounter/README.md

 ### Register counter

 Every Counter will register to the Coordinator when the Counter start.
-Also if we launch a new Counter.
-It will also register to the Coordinator and also sync the data from the Coordinator.
+If we launch a new Counter.
+It will also register to the Coordinator and sync the data from the Coordinator.

 ### Sync data